TrivadisPF/platys-modern-data-platform/documentation/services/redis-stack.md

 ## How to use it?

-To connect to Redis Server over the Redis-CLI, use
+To connect to Redis Stack over the Redis-CLI, use

 ```
-docker exec -ti redis-server-1 redis-cli
+docker exec -ti redis-stack-1 redis-cli
 ```